-“Some dietary choices require more land and water, and cause more emissions of heat-trapping gases than others,” said Debra Roberts, Co-Chair of IPCC Working Group II.
+“Some dietary choices require more land and water, and cause more emissions of heat-trapping gases than others,” explained Debra Roberts, Co-Chair of IPCC Working Group II.
 “Balanced diets featuring plant-based foods, such as coarse grains, legumes, fruits and vegetables, and animal-sourced food produced sustainably in low greenhouse gas emission systems, present major opportunities for adaptation to and limiting climate change.”

-The Special Report on Climate Change and Land is the first ever report from the IPCCC, the world body for assessing the state of scientific knowledge related to climate change, where more than half the authors come from developing countries.
+The Special Report on Climate Change and Land released today is the first ever report from the IPCCC, the world body for assessing the state of scientific knowledge related to climate change, where more than half the authors come from developing countries.

 “Governments challenged the IPCC to take the first ever comprehensive look at the whole land-climate system.
 We did this through many contributions from experts and governments worldwide.
 This is the first time in IPCC report history that a majority of authors – 53% – are from developing countries,” said Hoesung Lee, Chair of the IPCC.